 Producing science knowledge is an intrinsically collective endeavour.
 There is no such thing as stand-alone science done in isolation.
-Scientists submit models and solutions for the assessment of their peers, who judge their logical, rational and experimental soundness through reference to the body of existing knowledge and modes of representation (Larochelle and Désautels 235).
+Scientists submit models and solutions for the assessment of their peers, who judge their logical, rational and experimental soundness through reference to the body of existing knowledge and modes of representation (Larochelle and Désautels, 1992).

 Scientific theories are being tested, modified, and refined continually as new knowledge and theories supersede existing knowledge bases.
 Scientific debate, both on new observations and on hypotheses that challenge accepted knowledge, involves many participants with diverse backgrounds.
 This highly complex interplay, which has occurred throughout history, is animated by theoretical discussions; experimentation; social, cultural, economic, and political influences; personal biases; and the need for peer recognition and acceptance.
 Students will realize that while some of our understandings about how the world works are due to revolutionary scientific developments, many of our understandings result from the steady and gradual accumulation of knowledge.
 History demonstrates, however, that great advances in scientific thought have completely uprooted certain disciplines, transplanting practitioners and theoreticians alike into an entirely new set of guiding assumptions.
-Such scientific revolutions, as discussed by Thomas S. Kuhn in his influential The Structure of Scientific Revolutions, constitute exemplars that can energize the science teaching enterprise, particularly in biology education.
+Such scientific revolutions, as discussed by Thomas S. Kuhn in his influential The Structure of Scientific Revolutions (Kuhn, 1962), constitute exemplars that can energize the science teaching enterprise-particularly in physics education.

 Technology results mainly from proposing solutions to problems arising from human attempts to adapt to the external environment.
-Technology may be regarded as "a tool or machine; a process, system, environment, epistemology, and ethic; the systematic application of knowledge, materials, tools, and skills to extend human capabilities" (Manitoba Education and Training, Technology as a Foundation Skill Area 1).
-Technology refers to much more than the knowledge and skills related to computers and their applications.
+Technology may be regarded as "... a tool or machine; a process, system, environment, epistemology, and ethic; the systematic application of knowledge, materials, tools, and skills to extend human capabilities..."
+(Manitoba Education and Training, Technology As a Foundation Skill Area: A Journey Toward Information Technology Literacy, 1998).
+"Technology" refers to much more than the knowledge and skills related to computers and their applications.
 Technology is based on the knowledge of concepts and skills from other disciplines (including science), and is the application of this knowledge to meet an identified need or to solve a problem using materials, energy, and tools (including computers).
 Technology also has an influence on processes and systems, on society, and on the ways people think, perceive, and define their world.

-Grade 12 Biology emphasizes both the distinctions and relationships between science and technology.
-The following illustration shows how science and technology differ in purpose, procedure, and product, while at the same time relating to each other.
+Senior 3 Physics is designed to emphasize both the distinctions and relationships between science and technology.
+Figure 2 illustrates how science and technology differ in purpose, procedure, and product, while at the same time relate to each other.

-Science and Technology: Their Nature and Interrelationships
+Figure 2: Science and Technology: Their Nature and Interrelationships\

-^{}Source: Bybee, Rodger W., et al. Science and Technology Education for the Elementary Years: Frameworks for Curriculum and Instruction.
-Rawley, MA: The NETWORK, Inc., 1989.
-Adapted with permission.
+\ Adapted from Bybee, Rodger W. et al., Science and Technology Education for the Elementary Years: Frameworks for Curriculum and Instruction.
+Copyright © 1989 The NETWORK Inc.

-The following general learning outcomes (GLOs) have been developed to define expectations related to the Nature of Science and Technology foundation area.
-(For a complete listing of the general and specific learning outcomes, see Appendix 11.)
+The following General Learning Outcomes (GLOs) have been developed to further define expectations related to this foundation area (for a complete listing of Science GLOs, see Appendix 7).